 Kat received intensive full-time care after her injury.
 Due to her hard work and the expertise of our nurses and Lizzie, her care is slowly being reduced as she recovers from her accident.Spinal injury aftercare

-Fully trained carers in Leeds
+Fully trained live-in carers in Leeds

 Every single carer that works for Helping Hands has been through our extensive training programme and have qualified from our Centre of Excellence.